What is the epidermis?

 Maintaining a healthy epidermis requires a few simple and consistent steps:

-- Maintain a balanced diet.
+- Follow a balanced diet.

-- Use skincare products that support the skin’s natural barrier function.
+- Use skin care products that support the skin’s natural barrier function.

 Always listen to your skin - dryness, sensitivity, or frequent breakouts may be signs that it needs more attention.